 Welcome to the first Tuscan-wide online diary which gives a day-by-day account of the grape harvest in Tuscany.
-After the success of the first eight seasons of Tuscan Harvest Watch, the reports on 2019 appear here.
+After the success of the first nine seasons of Tuscan Harvest Watch, the reports on 2020, our ten year anniversary, will appear here.

 Many thanks to the wineries that have agreed to let us know how the harvest is proceeding.
 They offer a unique chance to compare the progress of the harvest across the key Tuscan wine areas.
 The wineries have been chosen to give a broad view of the season in key areas of Tuscany, reflecting different terroirs and climatic conditions.
 From north to south the featured areas are: Chianti Rufina, Chianti Classico, Bolgheri, Val d’Orcia, Montalcino, Montepulciano and the upper and lower Maremma.

 Click here for:

 - winery profiles and the wineries on the map of Tuscany

 - the stories of all the years: 2019, 2018, 2017, 2016, 2015, 2014, 2013, 2012 and 2011.